daattali/beautiful-jekyll/_drafts/vmworld-2020-announcements.md

 ![](/img/vmworld2020-clouddr.jpg)

 As someone who managed traditional SRM implementations I was really excited about this one as I found it super interesting.
 Site Recovery has been around and allowed you to replicate workloads to VMC on AWS.
-With VMware Cloud DR, you can now replicate your workload to cheap native cloud storage and recover it to VMC on AWS with just in time SDDC provisioning.
+With VMware Cloud DR, you can now replicate your workload to cheap native cloud storage backed by Amazon S3 and recover it to VMC on AWS with just in time SDDC provisioning.
 Meaning you only pay for the storage during normal operations.
 You only pay for compute when you spin up an SDDC when you need to recover or test.
 You can keep a small footprint SDDC running, called Pilot Light version for the most critical workloads that can't afford to wait for the spinning up of the SDDC.
 This technology of replicating to native cloud storage was made possible with the acquisition of Datrium by VMware this summer.
 Note that the replication and failback operation only transfer deltas to optimize bandwidth utilization and TCO by extension.

 **vRealize AI Cloud**